moja-global/FLINT.Reporting/docs/SuperScripts/index.rst

       bash superscript.sh

-Steps to setting up the Environment for the Reporting Tool over the server
+Steps to setting up the Environment for the Reporting Tool over the server.

 5. Enter the server domain:
    .. code:: sh